MaddinS/CustomRotations/README.md

 # Additional Information
 If you would like your plugin / rotation listed on the system for users to load once you<br>
 consider it stable enough please put it in the 'LoadMe.txt' file rotations and plugins not in<br>
-this list will be skipped.
+this list will be skipped..